NixOS/nix.dev/source/tutorials/file-sets.md

 :::

 Even though file sets conceptually contain local files, these files are *never* added to the Nix store unless explicitly requested.
-You don't have to worry as much about accidentally copying secrets into the world-readable store.
+So You don't have to worry as much about accidentally copying secrets into the world-readable store.

 In this example, although we pretty-printed the home directory, no files were copied.
 This is in contrast to coercion of paths to strings such as in `"${./.}"`, which copies the whole directory to the Nix store on evaluation!

 :::{warning}
-With [experimental Flakes](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake), a local directory containing `flake.nix` is always copied into the Nix store *completely* unless it is a Git repository!
+When using [experimental Flakes](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake), local directories with a `flake.nix` are always copied into the Nix store *completely* unless it is a Git repository!
 :::

 This implicit coercion also works for files: